 We stood in line at the Tourist box for about 20 minutes and grabbed a few pamphlets and crossed under the arch to enter the main plaza of Portugal.
 It was huge!!
 The best part was being able to see the ocean.
 We took a few pictures before realizing how hungry we were, so we sat down at a cafe on the plaza.
 I had a spinach and cheese crepe with this Portuguese soda called Sumol (think orange juice mixed with soda).

-We then started making our way to Castillo Sao Jorge (A castle from Moorish times) perched up on a big hill.
+(A castle from Moorish times) perched up on a big hill.
 The Castille was very interesting to visit.
 Before you enter, there is a nice garden with amazing views of Lisboa, the ocean and the famous "April 25th" Bridge.
 We spent about an hour just walking around because it was huge!
 We then headed inside the castle, which was interesting because you could climb up and walk around where. back in the day, guards would be posted, prepared to respond to any attackers.
 I love to imagine what it would have been like to experience the castle when it was used.

 We then found a tram, and with a few changes in between, we were in Belem.
 We walked around admiring the monastery, Discovery Monument and the Torre de Belem, all which we would visit the next day.
 We were also right next to the beach, so it felt very nice.
 Everyone wanted to have fish for dinner because Portugal is known for their fish dishes.
 We just walked along the beach until we found a restaurant which seemed to have decent food and prices.